 As Minnesota’s U.S. senator, I will continue to focus on these priorities:

 - Funding effective enforcement.
 Antitrust laws provide the first line of defense against transactions and discriminatory conduct that harm consumers and competition.
 The Department of Justice and the Federal Trade Commission enforce those laws, but they need the tools to meet today’s challenges.
-Our competition enforcers don’t have enough resources to effectively take on multi-billion dollar—much less trillion-dollar—companies.
-That is why I introduced the bipartisan Merger Filing Fee Modernization Act with Senator Chuck Grassley of Iowa, updating merger filing fees for the first time since 2001 by lowering fees on smaller acquisitions, increasing them for the largest mergers, and bringing in $1.4 billion over 5 years for the antitrust agencies.
+In recent decades, our competition enforcers haven’t had enough resources to effectively take on multi-billion dollar—much less trillion-dollar—companies.
+That is why I passed into law the bipartisan Merger Filing Fee Modernization Act with Senator Chuck Grassley of Iowa, updating merger filing fees for the first time since 2001 by lowering fees on smaller acquisitions, increasing them for the largest mergers, and bringing in $1.4 billion over 5 years for the antitrust agencies.
 After provisions based on the bill were included in the year-end legislative package in December 2022, I worked across the aisle to ensure that the new fees would take effect in 2023 by filing an amendment that passed by a vote of 88-8.